dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

 during which I don't expect to see much Dask + cuDF work going on other than planning.

-After that, and for the next couple months this seems to be their priority, so I look forward to seeing some rapid progress here.
+After that, Dask parallelism support will be a top priority, so I look forward to seeing some rapid progress here.